 Not permitted: Facial piercings, eye-brow studs, ear stretchers.
 Body art, such as tattoos, must not be visible.

-The general appearance of students should conform to a reasonable norm, which, if necessary, shall be at the discretion of the Director of Learning and/or the Headteacher.
-It is important that each student should project an image that would bring credit to himself/herself and the School.
+The general appearance of students should conform to a reasonable norm, which, if necessary, shall be at the discretion of the Head of Sixth Form and/or the Headteacher.
+It is important that each student should project an image that would bring credit to the School.

 Students may be sent home to change if they are dressed inappropriately and are not adhering to the Sixth Form Dress Code.

-Any student who routinely ignores the Sixth Form Dress Code will be invited to attend a meeting with their parents/carers and the Director of Learning.
+Any student who routinely ignores the Sixth Form Dress Code will be invited to attend a meeting with their parents/carers and the Head of Year.